samvloeberghs/kwerri-oss-bu/projects/ngx-seo/README.md

 }
 ```

-In the server module `app.server.module.ts`, where you typically import the `app.module.ts`, you have to import the `ServerJsonLdModule`.
+In the server module, `app.server.module.ts`, where you typically import the `app.module.ts`, you have to import the `ServerJsonLdModule`.
 This will tell the server to inject the static version of your JSON-ld data object into the static HTML.

 ```angular2